Arthritis of the spine is one of the main causes of low back pain

 Physical therapists understand how to safely move the body of someone with stenosis, without causing an increase in pain and irritation.
 Treating stenosis is really about maintenance of the mobility and space that remains in your spine in order to delay further progression of immobility.
 Occasionally people do opt for surgical intervention to remove excess bone from the nerve impingement site.
 If conservative management is not successful, pharmaceutical or surgical intervention are likely necessary to maintain a good quality of life.

-I’ve attached some images below of a few exercises that may give you relief while you seek out further treatment.
-If you have any of the symptoms I discussed in this post, we would be happy to take care of you at MoveMend.
-Please call us at 206-641-7733 or schedule your first Physical Therapy appointment online at here.
+If you have any of the symptoms discussed in this post, we would be happy to take care of you at MoveMend.
+Please call us at 206-641-7733 or schedule your first Physical Therapy appointment online here.

 Get more stuff like this